Understanding Commercial vs Personal Auto Insurance

 Do I need commercial auto insurance for an LLC even if I'm the only driver?

 Yes, if your LLC owns the vehicle, you must purchase commercial auto insurance regardless of being the sole driver.
 Personal auto insurance companies won't insure vehicles titled to business entities including LLCs, corporations, or partnerships.
-The legal separation between you and your LLC created during formation changes the risk profile from an insurance perspective.
+The legal separation between you and your LLC changes the risk profile from an insurance perspective.
 This requirement applies even if you use the vehicle primarily for personal purposes.
 However, if you operate as an LLC but keep the vehicle titled in your personal name, you might maintain personal auto insurance with a business use endorsement depending on usage patterns.
 Consult both your insurance agent and attorney about the liability and tax implications of each titling option before deciding.